-This table describes the fees and expenses that you may pay if you buy, hold, and sell shares of the F/m Ultrashort TIPS Fund ("Shares").
-You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.
+This table describes the fees and expenses that you may pay if you buy, hold, and sell shares of the F/m Ultrashort Tax-Free Muni Fund ("Shares").
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and example below.